reluekiss/Swiss-hash/README.md

 To see an example of how to use the library look at the profiling.c file.

+These tables are all a scam, I have no idea how to benchmark things.
+Just try it yourself its actually really fast.

 Metric          | Value
 ----------------|----------------
 Keys/Values     | 100,000